 When students choose a college or university, they’re essentially choosing their future.
-They’re deciding which school will be on their resume for the rest of their life, which campus offers the best education, and where they’ll network with future professionals.
+They’re deciding which school will be on their resume and where they’ll network with future professionals.
 So of course, students want to attend a school that will give them the best foundation for success.
 For many students, that means choosing a college that has the best academic reputation.

 Academic Reputation is Essential in Education

-According to the American Freshman: National Norms Fall 2013, a very good academic reputation was the most important factor influencing college decisions.
+According to the American Freshman, a very good academic reputation was the most important factor influencing college decisions.
 The survey, conducted by the University of California Los Angeles (UCLA) asked 165,743 students at 234 colleges and universities why they chose the college they’re currently attending.
 They were offered 23 factors, and asked to indicate which ones were “very important.”
 Reputation took three of the top five most important factors in college choice:

 1. College has very good academic reputation (64.0 percent)